WubbaLubbaDubDubDev/planes_bot/README.md

 ## Paid Version

-The paid version is **currently under development**.
-Stay tuned for updates and announcements. 🚀
+The paid version is now available for purchase.
+Contact via Telegram @best_soft_seller for more details. 💎📲
 ---

 ## Configuration